 This report examines peer-reviewed empirical research on health equity and the built environment published since 2010.
 The aim of the report is to identify opportunities for public health staff and local governments to apply a health equity lens in support of healthy communities.
 The scope of the review corresponds with the five physical features of the built environment as outlined in the BC Healthy Built Environment Linkages Toolkit.

-Health equity and the built environment: Scoping review

 The evidence demonstrates that neighbourhood deprivation is a significant predictor of fair/poor health in all geographic regions in Canada, and is significantly associated with increased chronic health conditions, depression, anxiety and body mass index, as well as decreased general health and physical activity.
 In particular, there is growing consensus that differences in health outcomes may be influenced by variations in neighbourhood density, availability of public spaces and facilities, and the integration of different functions within the same neighbourhood (i.e., complete communities).